Pennine Way

 OVERVIEW

-The Pennine Way was the first National Trail created in Britain and is a very long and challenging walking trail that runs up through England to finish in Scotland.
+It was the first National Trail created in Britain, and is a fairly long and challenging trail, that runs up from the middle of England to the border with Scotland.

-Along the way the trail takes in many of the best areas of walking in Britain - and seeks out the best route through the countryside along the way.
+Along the way the trail takes in many of the best areas of walking in Britain - and generally seeks out the best (and hilliest) route through the countryside along the way.

-Notable highlights include Hadrian's Wall, High Force waterfall, Kinder Scout, Malham Cove and Pen-y-Ghent.
+Notable highlights come at Hadrian's Wall, High Force waterfall, Kinder Scout (and Jacob's Ladder), Malham Cove and Pen-y-Ghent.

 PRACTICALITIES

-At the southern end Edale has a train station - and then there are trains at Marsden, Littleborough, Hebden Bridge, Gargrave, Horton-in-Ribblesdale, Appleby-in-Westmorland, Haltwhistle and Bardon Mill (although many of these require a degree of walking off trail).
+At the southern end Edale has a train station - and then there are trains at Marsden, Littleborough, Hebden Bridge, Gargrave, Horton-in-Ribblesdale, Appleby-in-Westmorland, Haltwhistle and Bardon Mill (some of which are slightly - but not excessively - off route).

-Other areas along the trail have buses, but accommodation can be more complex.
+Other areas along the trail have buses - for instance I used buses to get to Bowes, Middleton, Bellingham and Byrness - but accommodation can be more complex.

 USEFUL LINKS